TAGS+ MICROCHIP= GET HOME SAFE

 I love taking my dogs to the dog

-park and I enjoy chatting with the other moms and dads there.
+park and I enjoy chatting with the other dog moms and dog dads there.
 My

 girl Icy loves to greet new dogs as they enter the park, so I’m always on